JakubOnderka/PHP-Var-Dump-Check/README.md

 PHP console application for find forgotten variable dump.
-Support PHP build in method `print_r`, `var_dump` and `var_export` method and also method from Tracy debugger, Ladybug, Symfony, Laravel and Zend Framework.
+Support PHP build in method `print_r`, `var_dump` and `var_export` method and also method from Tracy debugger, Ladybug, Symfony, Laravel, Doctrine and Zend Framework.

 Install
 -------